-- You or your attorney unreasonably protracted the final resolution of the controversy; - The fees unreasonably exceed the hourly rate prevailing in the community for similar services by attorneys of comparable skills, reputation, and experience; - The time spent and legal services furnished were excessive, considering the nature of the action or proceeding; or - Your attorney or you did not provide the school with appropriate information in the due process hearing request.
+- You or your attorney unreasonably protracted the final resolution of the controversy; - The fees unreasonably exceed the hourly rate prevailing in the community for similar services by attorneys of comparable skills, reputation, and experience; - The time spent and legal services furnished were excessive, considering the nature of the action or - proceeding; or Your attorney or you did not provide the public agency with appropriate information in the due process hearing request.

-The court may not reduce reimbursement for attorney fees if the court finds that the school (or in some cases, the IDOE) unreasonably protracted the final resolution of the action or proceeding or there was a violation of 20 USC 1415.
+The court may not reduce reimbursement for attorney fees if the court finds that the public agency (or in some cases, the IDOE) unreasonably protracted the final resolution of the action or proceeding or there was a violation of 20 USC 1415.